Oak Park Healthy Lawn, Healthy Family Pledge

 Deep Roots Project offers free workshops on natural lawn care and edible gardening.
 Jeff Swano, owner of Dig Right In Landscaping, has been leading the way in residential, organic lawn care since 2005.
 Over the years, he has come to fully understand the science and techniques necessary to build and sustain healthy soil ecology.

 Display Your Commitment with a Lawn Sign

 Receive a free yard sign in honor of your commitment.
 Inspire your friends and neighbors to protect our community and learn natural lawn care.
-For an added bonus convert some lawn to a healthy organic food garden.
+For an added bonus convert some lawn to a healthy, organic, food garden.
 Usually the sign comes with a donation of $10.
 But our funding allows us to provide signs for free.
-But, we greatly appreciate a small donation when you take the pledge.
+We greatly appreciate a small donation when you take the pledge.

 The Midwest Grows Green Movement

 Oak Park/River Forest “Healthy Lawn, Healthy Family“ pledge is part of the Midwest Grows Green movement sponsored by the Midwest Pesticide Action Center.
 The Oak Park Pledge is sponsored by Deep Roots Project.
 The River Forest pledge is sponsored by the River Forest Sustainability Commission.

 We want to turn your concerns into action by creating a community of informed citizens ready to organize and advocate for more natural lawn care practices at home and Midwest-wide.
 By taking this pledge, you join an online, engaged network of citizens prepared to eliminate synthetic chemical use on your own lawn and/or garden and at all locations where children, pets, and wildlife live and play.
 Will you join us?

 Your commitment today gives you access to natural lawn care resources, advocacy support, and event updates from our monthly newsletter and adds your name to this growing effort.